alpsilva/thoughtful-tech-challenge/README.md

 ## Setup

 ### Pre-requisites
-- uv (for depency management and virtual environment)
+- uv (for dependency management and virtual environment)
 - Python 3.13

 ### Install

 1. cd into `package_sorter`
 2. run `uv venv` to create a virtual python environment
-3. run `source .venv/bin/activate` to activate environement
+3. run `source .venv/bin/activate` to activate environment
 4. run `uv sync` to install all necessary dependencies